 Use Google Analytics to see which sources bring the most prospective customers and which convert best to sales.

 The techniques to help your website appear higher in search results are called Search Engine Optimisation, or SEO for short.
 This process has spawned a whole industry and is the subject of a separate post.
-You can read Matt McGee’s overview of the benefits of content marketing and SEO in business blogging here.
+You can read a great overview of the benefits of content marketing and SEO in business blogging here.

 You can also spend money advertising your website on search engines or other websites – this is called Search Engine Marketing (SEM for short) or Pay Per Click (PPC).
 The two big advertising networks are Google Ads and Facebook Ads.